 Often, the symptom that will alert a patient to presence of this secondary cataract is a decrease in vision months to years after cataract surgery.
 The surgical procedure is a minor outpatient procedure that takes only a few minutes.

-2. Next, you eye will be number with drops.
+- Next, your eye will be numbed with drops.